Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Introduction

 The constant $c$ in Theorem \ref{thm.NPSP} is given implicitly in Theorem \ref{thm.Noetherian}.
 However, we show that, when $I$ is a squarefree monomial ideal, $c$ can be obtained explicitly from the vertices of the symbolic polyhedron $\SP(I)$ of $I$; see Theorem \ref{thm.c}.

 Our description of the constant $c$ in Theorem \ref{thm.c} can further be used to give bounds for the symbolic generation type and Veronese degree of a squarefree monomial ideal.
 It is known (cf. \cite[Theorem 3.2]{HHT2007}) that the symbolic Rees algebra $\R_s(I)$ is finitely generated.
 Particularly, this ensures that the maximum generating degree $\sgt(I)$ of $\R_s(I)$ and the smallest degree $\svd(I)$ such that the $\svd(I)$-th Veronese subring of $\R_s(I)$ is standard graded are both finite.
 The invariants $\sgt(I)$ and $\svd(I)$ are called the \emph{symbolic generation type} and the \emph{symbolic Veronese degree} of $I$.
 These are classical objects of study in commutative algebra that have been much investigated (see, for instance, \cite{Cut1991, HHT2007, HHTZ2008,GS2021} and references therein).
-We obtain the following result.
+We obtain the following results that provide better bounds (and sharp bounds in some cases) than previously known bounds for those invariants.

 \textbf{Theorems \ref{thm.svd} and \ref{thm.GT}.} Let $I$ be a squarefree monomial ideal and suppose that $\{v_1, \dots, v_r\}$ are the vertices of $\SP(I)$.
 Let $d_i$ be the least common multiple of the denominators of coordinates of $v_i$, for $i = 1, \dots, r$.
 Set $D = \max\{d_1, \dots, d_r\}$ and $c = \lcm(d_1, \dots, d_r).$ Then, \begin{enumerate} \item $c \le \svd(I) \le (\ell_s(I)-1)c = \mdc(\SP(I))c$; and \item $\sgt(I) \le \max\{\ell_s(I)D-1,D\}$. \end{enumerate}